vkuznet/ecm/README.md

 etc. but it is not restricted to secure only the meta-data.
 Any content can be encrypted with ECM.

-ECM fills the gap of provide CLI, Web server, browser extension and UI based on GoLang crypto library.
+ECM fills the gap among different solutions and provide CLI, Web server, browser extension and UI based on GoLang crypto library.
 It depends on [rclone](https://rclone.org/) library to provide sync capabilities to various cloud providers (such as Dropbox, PCloud, etc.) as well as syncing to specific hosts (via sftp